slamora/brackets-wiki/Brackets-Extensions.md

 These extensions are now available via the [Brackets Registry](https://brackets-registry.aboutweb.com), which is definitely the easiest way to get the extensions and keep them up-to-date.

+* [Cowsay](https://github.com/lkcampbell/brackets-cowsay): An extension for Brackets to generate a cow saying very profound and silly things.
+* [Fortune](https://github.com/lkcampbell/brackets-fortune): An extension for Brackets to insert a random fortune into the editor.
 * [Special HTML Characters] (https://github.com/thaneuk/brackets-special-html-chars): Addition to the context menu to insert from a special HTML character list.
 * [Karma](https://github.com/artoale/karma-brackets): Run mocha, jasmine, qunit and more tests inside brackets
 * [TestQuickly](https://github.com/dangoor/TestQuickly): Simple extension to run unit tests with a keystroke (handy for Brackets core and extension developers)